Last updated on December 14th, 2022 at 08:53 am

 Popularly called “Eko” Nigeria’s most populated and commercial city has a high crime rate, yet you can enjoy yourself in the city if you carefully take to the security advice.

 Apart from the travel advisory of your country, here are first-hand security tips expats can adopt to stay safe while in Lagos for holidays or on a business trip.

 Security Tips For Expats Visiting Lagos for Holidays (or Business)

-Here are few tips to help you move around Lagos with ease.
+Here are a few tips to help you move around Lagos with ease.

-Be wary of pranks of some immigration officials
+Be wary of the pranks of some immigration officials

 The present administration is fighting hard to reduce the rate of bribery, but there are still some official bribery you will encounter at the Murtala Muhammed International Airport, Lagos.